Proinsias Mac an Bheatha: Early life

-Francis McVeigh was born on the 16th November 1910 in Belfast to Patrick McVeigh, a publican from Gilford in County Down, and Mary Gorman, an Irish republican from Coolaney whose grandfather had been a Fenian.
+Francis McVeigh was born on 16 November 1910 in Belfast to Patrick McVeigh, a publican from Gilford in County Down, and Mary Gorman, an Irish republican from Coolaney whose grandfather had been a Fenian.
 Francis had two sisters.
 The family moved to Killough when he was five years old until his father died a year later, at which point Francis was placed in the care of his uncle and aunt.
 He was later sent to live with another aunt in Bangor.
 After a while he went to live with his mother and sisters in the Falls Road area of Belfast.
 In school he overheard a teacher talking about the Irish language and, despite his family's nationalism, it was the first time he became aware of the language's existence.

 His family viewed the Anglo-Irish Treaty as a betrayal and when their home was broken into during the Belfast Pogrom in 1922, Francis alongside his mother and two sisters moved to Sandymount in Dublin, where he attended a Christian Brothers school in Westland Row and began to learn Irish.
 He developed a passion for the language and joined Conradh na Gaeilge, the writings of Séamus Ó Grianna and Seosamh Mac Grianna in particular inspiring his interest.
-In 1928, at the age of 18, McVeigh entered the Irish civil service and translated his name into its Gaelic form Proinsias Mac an Bheatha upon joining the Customs and Mail Service in 1932, a job he would remain in for forty years, having become Chief Collector by the time he retired in 1975.
+In 1928, at the age of 18, McVeigh entered the Irish civil service and adopted the Irish language form of his name, Proinsias Mac an Bheatha, upon joining the Customs and Mail Service in 1932, a job he would remain in for forty years, having become Chief Collector by the time he retired in 1975.
 He made his first visit to the Donegal Gaeltacht in 1936 before spending another year in Inishmaan.